-The Board of Taxation currently consists of nine members, six of whom have been appointed from the business and community sector in their personal capacities.
+The Board of Taxation currently consists of eight members, five of whom have been appointed from the business and community sector in their personal capacities.
 Also on the Board, as ex-officio members, are the Secretary to the Treasury, the Commissioner of Taxation, and the First Parliamentary Counsel.